ALLIES ASSAULT ITALIAN MAINLAND SOUTH OF ROME

 Gulf of Salerno, Italy September 9, 1943

-On this date in 1943 in Italy, the Allies from their strongholds in North Africa and Sicily invaded the boot-shaped Italian mainland at Salerno 30 miles southeast of Naples (Operation Avalanche), with diversionary landings at Reggio di Calabria (Operation Baytown, September 3, 1943), which lay on the “toe” of the Italian Peninsula, and Taranto (Operation Slapstick, September 9), the Italian naval port and airfields that lay in the “instep” of the Italian heel (see map).
-(A landing farther north near the Italian capital, Rome, would have been too far from Allied air support based in Sicily.)
+On this date in 1943 in Italy, the Allies from their strongholds in North Africa and Sicily invaded the boot-shaped Italian mainland at the historic port of Salerno 29 miles/47 km southeast of Naples (Operation Avalanche), with diversionary landings at Reggio di Calabria (Operation Baytown, September 3, 1943), which lay on the “toe” of the Italian Peninsula, and Taranto (Operation Slapstick, September 9), the Italian naval port and airfields that lay in the “instep” of the Italian heel (see map).
+(A landing farther north near the Italian capital, Rome, would have been too far from Allied air support bases in Sicily.)
 Allied bombing missions during the first week of September softened up the Salerno beaches and plain.

 Operation Avalanche: The Allied Invasion of Mainland Italy, September 1943